-You must go to the Clerk's office located on the 2nd floor when filing forms, filling out forms, or requesting copies of court orders regarding your child support case.
+You must go to the Clerk's office located on the first floor of the courthouse when filing forms, filling out forms, or requesting copies of court orders regarding your child support case.

 When filing paperwork or forms with the Clerk's office, make sure you inform the staff at the Clerk's office that this is a DOR case, as information the Clerk's office receives about your case must be forwarded to DOR.